Visit the International Balzan Prize Foundation Web site.

 VPR Required Documents

-- Thorough yet concise letter of support, including a statement of reasons for the nomination, and mention of particularly important publications;
+- Thorough yet concise letter of support, including a statement of reasons for the nomination, and mention of particularly important publications (in Word format);

-- Nominee’s Curriculum Vitae, including biography, date and place of birth, nationality, residence and address, present position/function and main academic activities;
+- Nominee’s Curriculum Vitae, specifying date and place of birth, nationality, residence and address, present position main academic activities;

 - A recent photograph with indication of copyright if applicable; and